Configuring custom templates for the Azure Rights Management service

-After you have activated Azure Rights Management (Azure RMS), users are automatically able to use two default templates that make it easy for them to apply policies to sensitive files that restrict access to authorized users in your organization.
+When the Azure Rights Management service has been activated, users are automatically able to use two default templates that make it easy for them to apply rights management policies to sensitive files that restrict access to authorized users in your organization.
 These two templates have the following rights policy restrictions:

 Read-only viewing for the protected content